tcheukueppoo/maat/docs/maat_dev_ref/maat.md

         ...
     }

-    mul meth amethod() {}
+    mul meth amethod() { ... }

     # takes a parameter x
-    mul meth amethod(x) {}
+    mul meth amethod(x) { ... }

     # defining a method 'priv' as private, oi means only-in
-    meth priv() :oi {}
+    meth priv() :oi { ... }
 }
 ```

 List of traits supported by class attributes

-- `rw`: Attribute is read-write
+- `rw`: Make attribute read-write
-- `ro`: Attribute is read-only
+- `ro`: Make attribute read-only
-- `built`: Make attribute private but can only also be written from outside the object only via object instanciation
+- `built`: Make attribute private but can be set when instanciating

-We also have the `oi` trait which makes a method private
+- `oi`: Make method private to the class

-To every object is associated a metaobject which permits object introspection, given an object
+To every object is associated a metaobject which permits object
-`obj`, you can introspect this method via its metaobject by using the `.^` method call operator.
+introspection, given an object `obj`, you can introspect this method
+via its metaobject by using the `.^` method call operator.

 ```
-# consider 'obj' a variable containing an object, We have the following metamethods
+# consider 'obj' a variable containing an object, that object supports the following metamethods
 obj.^who      #
 obj.^name     # name of the class from which the object was instantiated obj.^methods  #